K-Phang/K-Phang.github.io/docs/02-Block-Diagram/Block-Diagram.md

 ## Overview

-This block diagram documents the architecture of the Team 201 B1 propulsion subsystem and how it interfaces with the team control subsystem.
-It highlights the major functional blocks, power rails, and signal connections used to drive two DC motors with encoder feedback.
+This block diagram illustrates the architecture of the Team 201 B1 propulsion subsystem and its interface with the overall system.
+The subsystem is responsible for controlling two DC motors that drive propellers, enabling forward and reverse motion as well as variable speed operation.

-Key items shown in the diagram:

-- **Power source:** 9V battery feeding a **power switch**
-- **Power rails:** 9V is regulated into:
-  - **3.3V rail** for ESP32 logic and UART interface
-  - **6V rail** for the motor supply through the H-bridge driver
-- **Team connection:** **UART RX/TX** link between the Control Subsystem and the ESP32
-- **Actuators:** Left and Right DC motors driven through an **H-bridge**
-- **Sensors:** Left and Right **encoders** providing feedback to the ESP32 for speed control
-- **Debugging:** Debug LED, debug button, and power-on LED for bring-up and troubleshooting
+Power is supplied by a 9V battery through a main power switch.
+The battery voltage is regulated into two separate rails: a 3.3V logic rail used to power the ESP32 microcontroller and communication circuitry, and a 6V motor rail used to supply the H-bridge motor drivers and DC motors.

+The propulsion subsystem receives motion commands from the Control Subsystem through a shared UART serial communication link (RX/TX).
+The ESP32 decodes these commands and generates direction and PWM control signals to the H-bridge drivers, which provide bidirectional motor control.

+Motor encoders are connected directly to the ESP32 to provide speed feedback, enabling monitoring and potential closed-loop speed regulation.
+Debugging features, including a debug button and status LEDs, are included to support system testing and troubleshooting.

 ## Propulsion Subsystem Block Diagram